mpinto70/libbrasa/src/brasa/type_safe/README.md

 ## Use in `struct`s

-It is also possible to embed this types in structures for serialization.
+It is also possible to embed these wrappers in structures for serialization.
 The wrappers don't add space to the underlying type, so they can be used in `struct`s where the underlying type would have been.
 For example, the two `struct`s below have the same memory representation: